IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 }
 ```

+Since we can't enforce `@Input` it means code that only knows about the `AuthViewModelType` wouldn't have visibility to call the `$signIn.send`  function.

 This is a bit of a show stopper...
-I don't usually use protocols for view models but for other Combine friendly dependencies I might create
-I want to be able to enforce strict input/outputs.
+I don't usually use protocols for view models but for other Combine friendly dependencies I might create I want to be able to enforce strict input/outputs.

 Take two... let's try using a concrete type: